-Don Van Natta Jr. is an investigative reporter whose work appears across ESPN platforms including Outside the Lines, ESPN.com and ESPN The Magazine.
-He is also the host of the docuseries Backstory and The Triangle podcast, both debuting in 2019.
+Don Van Natta Jr. is an investigative reporter whose work appears across ESPN platforms including SportsCenter, Outside the Lines and ESPN.com.

-Van Natta is the author of three books: First Off the Tee: Presidential Hackers, Duffers and Cheaters from Taft to Bush (Public Affairs, 2003), Wonder Girl: The Magnificent Sporting Life of Babe Didrikson Zaharias (Little Brown, 2011) and the co-author, with Jeff Gerth, of Her Way: The Hopes and Ambitions of Hillary Rodham Clinton (Little Brown, 2007).
+Van Natta is the bestselling author of three books: First Off the Tee: Presidential Hackers, Duffers and Cheaters from Taft to Bush (Public Affairs, 2003), which The Economist called “the best book ever written on American politics,” Wonder Girl: The Magnificent Sporting Life of Babe Didrikson Zaharias (Little Brown, 2011) and the co-author, with Jeff Gerth, of Her Way: The Hopes and Ambitions of Hillary Rodham Clinton (Little Brown, 2007).
 First Off the Tee was a New York Times bestseller and was translated into six languages.
 Her Way was also a New York Times bestseller and was translated into nine languages.
 Wonder Girl won the United States Golf Association’s Warren Herbert Wind Golf Book Award in 2011, given to the top golf book published that year.

 He was born in Ridgewood, NJ, in 1964 and graduated from Don Bosco Prep in Ramsey, NJ and Boston University.
 While at BU, Van Natta served as the editor-in-chief of The Daily Free Press, the university’s independent student newspaper, and won the Scarlet Key Award, given to student leaders.
 In 2000, Boston University’s College of Communication awarded Van Natta its Distinguished Alumni Award.
 In 2018, Don Bosco Prep inducted him into its Hall of Fame.